PUTTING THE NIGGERS TO REST

 —from Rattle #52, Summer 2016

 Bro.
 Yao (Hoke S. Glover III): “I usually arrive to work early and read and write while most of the world is still silent.
 Though I teach, what I write still seems like a secret.
 Poetry for me is the refinement of some balance between the internal wordless world of human cognition and the empire of language.
 At this stage of my life I’ve lost most of my belief, but each morning brings some new thing.
-I’m learning to trust the sunrise even when I cannot answer its questions or share what it gives me with the rest of the world.” (website)
+I’m learning to trust the sunrise even when I cannot answer its questions or share what it gives me with the rest of the world.” (web)